Virginia Billeaud Anderson writes about the interesting food and booze she encounters at home and on her travels.

 What makes the story so popular?
-Even if the folklore surrounding the invention of the salad is somewhat fabricated or embellished, it narrates an interesting innovation in cuisine, which ultimately led to enormous success.
+Even if the folklore surrounding the invention of the salad is somewhat fabricated or embellished, it narrates an interesting innovation in cuisine—one that ultimately became enormously successful.
 Essentially, the world loves a cool success story.

 In the entrepreneurial spirit, Cardini began to manufacture and sell bottled “Caesar” salad dressing in 1948.
 Cardini’s daughter Rosa Cardini expanded the business, which was sold for millions of dollars.
 Today, many food companies sell a version of a Caesar salad dressing.

-Although the original Caesar recipe is debated among foodies, Rosa claimed her father never added anchovies to his salad, anchovy flavor entered her father’s salad, she claimed, by way of Lea and Perrin Worcestershire sauce.
-For most cooks however, anchovies are a vital ingredient.
-Which makes the point, there are many versions of the Caesar Salad recipe, although the differences can be very slight.
-One cook uses a wooden bowl, another a metallic mixing bowl, one uses “coddled” egg yoke, another fresh egg yoke, one dry mustard, another spicy Creole mustard.
+Although the original Caesar recipe is debated among foodies, Rosa claims her father never added anchovies to his salad.
+Anchovy flavor entered her father’s salad, she claimed, by way of Lea and Perrin Worcestershire sauce.
+For most cooks, however, anchovies are a vital ingredient.
+These days, there are many versions of the Caesar Salad recipe, although the differences can be very slight.
+One cook uses a wooden bowl, another a metallic mixing bowl; one uses “coddled” egg yolk, another fresh egg yolk; one uses dry mustard, another spicy Creole mustard.
 Red wine vinegar or sherry?
 One anchovy or two anchovies?

 - 3 romaine hearts, tender-crisp lettuce leaves, washed and dried